-Ossipee Watershed Coalition
+Background – Ossipee Watershed Coalition

-In 2006, GMCG and the Ossipee Watershed Coalition (OWC), working in partnership with over 35 volunteers from many different state and local agencies, published the Ossipee Watershed Natural Resource Based Planning Guide.
+In 2006, GMCG and the Ossipee Watershed Coalition (OWC), worked in partnership with over 35 volunteers from many different state and local agencies, published the Ossipee Watershed Natural Resource Based Planning Guide.
 This Guide provides information on natural resources, area maps, template ordinances and information about balancing development with protection of the Ossipee Watershed’s natural resources.
 Rural Planning needs to be an active process and new chapters in this Guide need to be added overtime as new information becomes available.
-If you would like to read or download this Guide you may do so at: Ossipee Watershed Natural Resource Guide
+If you would like to read or download this Guide you may do so at: Ossipee Watershed Natural Resource Guide.

 If towns would like to pursue additional projects with help from natural resource planners, they can also contract: